nategri/apple2/animation_2color/README.txt

 TO DO:

 Add that 'colorDistance > 30' nonsense as a command line argument.
+(DONE)

+^Put this in the 'help' message output soon D:

 Kill all the 'debug' type stuff it pipes to screen when running.